Andrew Putnam Betting Profile: The Sentry - PGA TOUR

 - In terms of driving distance, Andrew Putnam has averaged 281.9 yards in his past five starts.

-- Looking at Strokes Gained: Total, Putnam has an average of -0.197 in his past five tournaments.
+- Putnam is averaging -0.197 Strokes Gained: Total in his past five tournaments.

 Putnam's Advanced Stats and Rankings